AmrMomtaz/Weather-Stations-Monitoring/README.md

 ## Base Central Station

+The base central station is the core of the system which performs the following:
+   * Consumes the streamed data from Kafka (polls the data every 100ms).
+   * Flattens the incoming json objects and renames its fields (for better readability).
-The base central station consumes the streamed data from Kafka (polls the data every 100ms) and persists the data in **Bitcask Store** where it keeps the latest reading of each weather station (as described in the next section).<br>
+   * Persists the data in **Bitcask Store** where it keeps the latest reading of each weather station (more details in the next section).

-The central station flattens the incoming json objects and renames its fields (for better readability).
-It initializes the **_weather_data_** index in elasticsearch and configures its options and mappings using _**IndexConfigs.json**_ (located in the project's resources).<br>
+   * Initializes the **_weather_data_** index in elasticsearch and configures its options and mappings using _**IndexConfigs.json**_.
+   * Writes parquet records and persists the data in elasticsearch as described below.

 To write parquet records, the json objects are converted to **Avro** (using the avro schema defined in _**AvroSchema.avsc**_) which are then written as Parquet records.
 Due to the fact that Parquet doesn't have its own set of Java objects.
 Instead, it reuses the objects from other formats like Avro [(link)](https://stackoverflow.com/questions/39858856/json-object-to-parquet-format-using-java-without-converting-to-avrowithout-usin).
 Note that you must have **HADOOP_HOME** and **hadoop.home.dir** set in your enviroment variables.

-It also persists the data in **Elasticsearch** archiving all the weather data history of all stations in parquet files partitioned by time.
+Persisting the data in **Elasticsearch** envolve archiving all the weather data history of all stations in parquet files partitioned by time.
-Each parquet file contains **1,000** weather messages and it is stored in the _parquet_data_ directory and they are given the name of the first received weather message's timestamp written in this file.
+Each parquet file contains **1,000** weather messages and it is stored in the _parquet_data_ directory and it is given the name of the first received weather message's timestamp written in this file.
 After receiving 1,000 weather messages, the parquet file is flushed and all its data is bulk imported into elasticsearch in the _"weather_data"_ index.

 To build the jar, go to the project's directory and run ```mvn clean package``` and the jar will be created in the target's directory named _BaseCentralStation-1.0-SNAPSHOT-shaded.jar_.